NuclearTalent/LFD_for_Physicists/_sources/LearningFromData-content/StochasticProcesses/BasicStructureMCMC.md

 After equilibrium we look at the chain and note there are $N_A$ green boxes at $X_A$ and $N_B$ green boxes at $X_B$.
 Let's consider each of the $X_A$ boxes in turn in the chain.
 Each of the boxes at $X_A$ had a chance with the next Monte Carlo step to go to $X_B$.
 Similarly,  each of the boxes at $X_B$ had a chance to go to $X_A$.
 For a steady-state situation, we need the number of actual moves in each direction to be the same.
-(This means that the *rates* are equal.)
+This means that the two *rates* of all such transitions are equal; this is what we mean by "detailed balance".

 ::::{admonition} Checkpoint question
 :class: my-checkpoint